The Reading School

 Credits: Karin Eckerdal (research, photography), Signe Boe (research)

-In order to explore different languages, in the physical space as well as in the digital, The Reading School went on a research trip to Sharjah.
+In order to explore different languages, in the physical space as well as in the digital, The Reading School went on a research trip to Sharjah and Chicago.
 Our intentions were to investigate the digitisation process of the Arabic languages, comparing it to the process for the Latin languages with a holistic approach.
 This holistic documentation included images and objects such as mosaic scripts, handwritten notes and pictorial signs.
-To carry out the research we will forth-coming work on a cross-culture reading room.
+To carry out parts of the research we are working on a cross-culture reading installation.

 Title: The reader, the writer and the robot